 DEDUCTIBLE STAGE (IF APPLICABLE):

-You pay 100% of the cost of your prescriptions until the deductible is met.
+100% of medication cost until your deductible is met.

 INITIAL COVERAGE STAGE: